some-natalie/some-natalie/_diy/ball-pit.md

 - Wire cutters make quick work of the little bits of zip tie at the end.
 - Something to cut the PVC yourself.
 A ratcheting PVC pipe cutter is literally made for exactly this task, but I hesitate to recommend buying a tool for a single project.
 A mitre box and handsaw works well.
 You may need to sand the edges around the cut a little bit to smooth it some.
 I used big branch loppers and it worked fine.
-- PVC primer and cement (optional) - I chose not to cement it together and instead it's entirely dry fit.
-More on this in the notes.
+- PVC primer and cement (optional) - more on this in the notes.

 ### PVC cut list